The estrogen theory ends here! Debunking the biggest myth surrounding perimenopause and menopause.

-Sister, it’s time we break free!
+It’s time we break free!
 For our own health and for the health of generations of women who will journey through midlife after us.
 A new reality is being imagined and you can play your part.

 If you'd like to transform your own experience of midlife change and reach simple and 100% natural symptom relief, find out ways that I can help you here.